microsoft/ContactCenterMessagingSDK-ios/ContactCenterMessagingApp/README.md

 5. Manually download the xcframeworks from releases section for desired version and add into to the root folder of ContactCenterMessagingApp. https://github.com/microsoft/ContactCenterMessagingSDK-ios/releases
 6. Open ContactCenterMessagingApp.xcworkspace in xcode.
 7. Add the downloaded xcframeworks into the project.
-For adding XCframeworks Click on 'ContactCenterMessagingApp' -> Select 'Targets' -> Select 'General' -> Open 'Frameworks, Library and Embedded content' -> Click on '+' icon -> Click on 'Add Other' -> Select 'Add Files' -> Select following xcframeworks
+For adding XCframeworks Click on 'ContactCenterMessagingApp' -> Select 'Targets' -> Select 'General' -> Open 'Frameworks, Library and Embedded Content' -> Click on '+' icon -> Click on 'Add Other' -> Select 'Add Files' -> Select following xcframeworks
         a.
 ContactCenterMessagingSDK.xcframework
         b.
 ContactCenterMessagingWidget.xcframework
         c.
 OmnichannelChatSDK.xcframework